 The Christmas Exchange Program has a long history as the first direct-assistance program provided by the Caring and Sharing Exchange.

-Born in 1915 under the Ottawa Welfare Bureau, the Christmas Exchange assistance program provides those in need with food hampers or much-needed redeemable gift certificates during the holiday season.
-These gift certificates can be used at any Ottawa Giant Tiger location and are intended to provide recipients with a sense of hope and dignity during an otherwise difficult time of year.
+Born in 1915 under the Ottawa Welfare Bureau, the Christmas Exchange assistance program provides those in need with food hampers or much-needed redeemable gift certificates during the holiday season, providing recipients with a sense of hope and dignity during an otherwise difficult time of year.

 “I received a hamper from the Christmas Exchange Program this past holiday.
 I had a very good time, my chicken was good.
 Thank you so, so much for the chocolates!!
 It was very thoughtful of you."